deltachat/deltachat-desktop/docs/UPDATE_CORE.md

 [DeltaChat core](https://github.com/deltachat/deltachat-core-rust) is the base library that all clients and bots build upon and is the heart of DeltaChat.

-To update core you need to update 2 dependencies:
+To update the desktop application to a new core you need to update the following dependencies:

 - `deltachat-node` - contains the core library, node bindings for the cffi and the node-gyp glue to make it work
 - `@deltachat/jsonrpc-client` - The types for communicating with the core using the JSON-RPC API are contained within this module.